 We will post the 2018 Academic Guide once it has been revised.

-Massey University’s School of Communication, Journalism and Marketing is the first in the Asia-Pacific region to accredited by the premier international accrediting body, ACEJMC.
+Massey University’s School of Communication, Journalism and Marketing is the first in the Asia-Pacific region to accredited by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC).
 Massey has the world’s only three-year degree to be accredited by ACEJMC in its more than 100-year history.